Ryś Battalion: Battalion in 1944

-In late autumn of 1943, Stanisław Basaj's troops were quartered and gathering strength for further battles, but this calm was disturbed by the 14th SS Grenadier Division in the strength of 2 companies.
-They attacked the villages of Górka-Zabłocie and Małków, where Stanislaw Basaj's forces and the Home army were stationed, and easily dealt with the attack.
-The next day "Ryś" struck at the same forces that had attacked him, the Ukrainian forces were at a disadvantage, inflicting heavy losses on them, thus preventing the pacification of the Polish village of Małków.
-Sparing the Polish population, they bravely attacked another detachment of the 14th Division's Granadiers and police; the Ukrainians were beaten in the villages of Górna and Łasków; on that day still, Basaj and "Bold" again went to Małków for ammunition, where they easily dealt with the Ukrainian militia there.
+In late autumn of 1943, two companies of the 14th Waffen-SS Grenadier Division attacked the villages of Górka-Zabłocie and Małków, where Stanisław Basaj's forces and the Home Army, who had been stationed there, easily dealt with the attack.
+The next day, the Ryś Battalion struck back, inflicting heavy losses and preventing the pacification of the Polish village of Małków.
+They then attacked another detachment of the 14th Division's Granadiers and police in the villages of Górna and Łasków, and, on the same day, defeated the Ukrainian militia in Małków.

-A skirmish with Ukrainians and Germans is reported on 18 January.
-On 7 February, the Ukrainians attack Małków.
-The BCh troops are commanded by Karol (kaczała).
-Own losses 3 dead and 7 wounded.
-The enemy has 22 killed, On 11 February, the BCh partisans set up an ambush on the wedding of a Ukrainian policeman in Wereszyn.
-4 Ukrainian policemen and 1 German were killed.
-1 hand machine-gun, 2 rifles and 1 Wis pistol were captured.
-On 14 February 1944 Battle of Zabłocie with participation of BCh and AK.
 On 14 February 1944, 140 soldiers of the Ryś battalion and the Home Army fought a battle with German forces near Zabłocie, the day-long battle ended in a Polish victory and inflicting significant losses on the Germans, thanks to which the Basaj's troops captured ammunition and weapons from the Germans.
 On 27 February, there was another skirmish near Małków, where the battalion claimed victory over the SS Combat Group "Beyersdorf" and the Ukrainian National Self-Defence.
-In the next action, on 16 February 1944, when the Germans and Ukrainians attacked Małków again from the direction of Dołhobycz and Waręż, "Ryś" wanted to act completely independently, without the help of the AK.
-This risked defeat.
-It was then that a battalion of the Home Army came to his aid, taking the Germans into clutches.